Jan 29, 2023

-黒いきこりと白いきこり - Kuroi Kikori to Shiroi Kikori is an animated short film with a length of about 15 minutes including intro and credits.
-The Anime was first published in 1956 and the story was taken from the original work by Hamada, Hirosuke.
+黒いきこりと白いきこり - Kuroi Kikori to Shiroi Kikori is an animated short film of 15 minutes including opening and ending credits.
+The anime was first released in 1956 and the story is from the original work by Hamada, Hirosuke.

-Yasuji, who was and is famous for his cute animal drawings, which are still testimony to his creativity.
-His work in its entirety, has been relevant for following generation of Manga-ka and up until today has its repercussions on the young generations of Manga-ka.
-Furthermore, the animation is brilliant, energetic and expressive, please bear in mind that it is 1956 and everything had to be done with cell animation, which is relatively difficult to apply, because such processes require a huge amount of experience, especially in colouring.
-The art of backgrounds and characters, as well as the animation of fire in an open fireplace, a small running creek and movement in general, elegantly illustrate that we have unveiled an often overlooked masterpiece from the past.
-Even if you may realize that there is a profound influence, which many Japanese animators from the late 1930s and the coming decades followed, it is still a lovely piece of animation.
-It took a few more years until the Manga artist, animator, film producer Tezuka, Osamu began to vary many Disney animation techniques in the 1960s which should cause a Manga revolution.
-Not to be misunderstood here, Osamu-san liked Walt Disney's cartoons, but nevertheless, he was the pioneer who set a new trend in the Manga- and Anime-Industry in Japan.
-He also invented the unmistakable "Large Eyes" style of Japanese animation.
+The first thing you notice is that the art is amazingly detailed, especially the character drawings by Mori, Yasuji, who was and is famous for his cute animal drawings that still bear witness to his creativity.
+All of his work was important for the next generation of mangakas and is still used as a reference today.
+On top of that the animation is brilliant, energetic and expressive.
+Please remember that this was 1956.
+Everything had to be done with cell animation, which is relatively difficult to do as it requires a lot of experience, especially in colouring.
+The artistry of the backgrounds and characters, as well as the animation of the fire in the open fireplace, the small flowing stream and the movement in general, elegantly show that we have an often overlooked treasure from the past.
+Even those who are aware of the strong influence on many Japanese animators of the late 1930s (Disney) and subsequent decades cannot deny that this is an altogether beautiful animation.
+It took a few more years, but in the 1960s, manga artist, animator and film producer Osamu Tezuka modified many of the techniques used in Disney cartoons, sparking a veritable manga/anime revolution.
+Not to be misunderstood: Osamu-san liked Walt Disney's cartoons.
+But he was the pioneer who set a new trend in the Japanese manga and anime industry.
+He was the inventor of the distinctive 'big eyes' style of Japanese animation.
 But that's another story.
-Sorry, I got a little carried away.
+Sorry, I got a bit carried away.

-There are no synchronous voices, but gestures and facial expressions make the whole story easy to understand.
-The music arouses the appropriate emotions in the audience, so that the intention of the plot can be understood well, even if no words are spoken.
+There are no dubbed voices, but gesticulating and facial expressions make the whole story easy to understand.
+The musical arrangements by Kojun, Saito and Takanobu, Ito evoke the appropriate emotions in the audience.
+Even when no words are spoken, the intention of the plot is well understood.